Chloe Moriondo

 Chloe Moriondo (stylized in all lowercase as chloe moriondo) (born September 29, 2002) is an American singer-songwriter and YouTuber.
-Her style blends elements of indie pop and bedroom pop, with the occasional hyperpop.
-Her YouTube channel, which she began in January 2014, sits at over 3 million subscribers and over 200 million video views.
+Her style blends elements of indie pop, indie rock and bedroom pop, with the occasional hyperpop.
+Her YouTube channel, which she began in January 2014, sits at just under 3 million subscribers and over 220 million video views.

-Early life, family and education
+Early life

 Moriondo was born and raised in Detroit, Michigan.

 Career

 Moriondo self-released her first album, Rabbit Hearted, on July 31, 2018, and her first EP, Spirit Orb, on April 24, 2020.
 In August 2020, Moriondo was signed to Fueled by Ramen and released "I Want to Be with You".

 On May 7, 2021, Moriondo released her first studio album, Blood Bunny with singles "I Want to Be with You" and "Girl on TV".
 In 2021, she made her late-night debut performing "Bodybag" from her album Blood Bunny on Jimmy Kimmel Live!
 She later performed a variation of "I Want to Be with You" on The Late Late Show with James Corden.

 She released her second EP, puppy luv, in April 2022.
 She released a deluxe edition of Blood Bunny in June 2022.
 She joined mxmtoon on her North America tour rising (the tour) from May to June 2022.
 In October 2022, Moriondo released her album SUCKERPUNCH.
 From October 12, 2022, through November 19, 2022, she played shows in the United States and Canada.
-She toured the United Kingdom and mainland Europe from January 28, 2023 through February 18, 2023.
+On December 8 she announced the cancellation of the UK and Europe Tour.

+Moriondo was featured on Pierce The Veil’s "12 Fractures", the last track off their return album The Jaws of Life, released February 10, 2023.
+In August 2023, Moriondo collaborated with musician Tommy Fleece on his song "POUR ME OUT".

+Moriondo released her third EP "Hell Sounds" on October 5, 2023.
+This album was a Halloween compilation of previous tracks from albums like "SUCKERPUNCH" (released October 7th 2022). and "Blood Bunny" (released May 7, 2021).

+Moriondo released the single "Shoreline" (released January 14, 2025) as a teaser for her upcoming album "Oyster", which released March 28, 2025.
+The album was rated by website Album of the Year as a 70/100.
+This release was followed closely by the single track "girls with gills".

 Personal life

 Moriondo self-identifies as "nonbinary-ish" but also "just a girl" as of June 2021.
-She uses she/they pronouns and doesn't label her sexuality.
 In September 2021, she revealed to her Twitter followers that she no longer identifies as a lesbian.

+Influences

+Moriondo has stated that she's been a fan of the genre of pop punk and emo-pop music, saying that they "shaped her music".
+Citing her influences from 2000's pop punk artists like Green Day, Avril Lavigne, Simple Plan and All Time Low.
+Moriondo has cited major influence from the band Paramore; where in her music video for favourite band she talks about staying at home with her headphones & listening to Paramore.